Ghost Particles Crashing Into Antarctica Reveal Unseen Heart of Nearby Galaxy

 "One of these elementary particles has been neutrinos that permeate the universe, but unfortunately, neutrinos are very difficult to detect."

-In fact, even the galaxy NGC 1068 and its gargantuan black hole, is typically obscured by a thick veil of dust and gas, making it hard to parse with standard optical telescopes and equipment -- despite years of scientists trying to pierce its curtain.
+In fact, even the galaxy NGC 1068 and its gargantuan black hole are typically obscured by a thick veil of dust and gas, making them hard to parse with standard optical telescopes and equipment -- despite years of scientists trying to pierce its curtain.
 NASA's James Webb Space Telescope could have a leg up in this case due to its infrared eyes, but neutrinos may be an even better way in.

 Expected to be generated behind such opaque screens filtering our universe, these particles can carry cosmic information from behind those screens, zoom across great distances while interacting with essentially no other matter, and deliver pristine, untouched information to humanity about elusive corners of outer space.